efox3590/nycda-final-project/README.md

 # nycda-final-project
-App for voice recognition (stretch goal: Translator)
+App for voice recognition

+## To Start
+node server